-[With October 2018 update postscript] As I write this post, Miami and Dade County emergency workers are still clearing the rubble and searching for survivors.
+[With October 2018 and March 2019 updates postscript] As I write this post, Miami and Dade County emergency workers are still clearing the rubble and searching for survivors.
 For those who don’t know, a new pedestrian bridge built on the Florida International University campus collapsed today.
 When it fell, it crushed several cars and pedestrians below.
 The death count remains unknown.

 Doubtless there will be many claims by those injured and by the families of those killed.
 Our prayers and deepest sympathies go out to all that were affected.
 Hopefully, the lessons from this incident will prevent other tragedies from occurring in the future.

 We believe that the FIU bridge collapse was preventable.
 It will take months for the engineers to determine why the bridge fell.
 We have our own ideas, however.

 For months we have warned about the dangers of contractors doing work on government funded bridge and construction projects.
 (The FIU bridge was funded in part with a federal DOT grant.)

 A series of laws called “Buy America” and “Buy American” require that government funded bridge, highway and construction projects use quality American made steel.
 The recurring transportation funding bills also require American steel in bridge, rail, highway and other transportation projects.

 Congress says that the reason for these Buy American provisions is to bolster the American steel industry.
 Last week in announcing emergency across-the-board tariffs on steel and aluminum imports, President Trump elevated the protection of the American steel industry to a national security interest.